deepjavalibrary/djl-demo/README.md

 This repository contains a Demo application built using [Deep Java Library(DJL)](https://github.com/awslabs/djl).
 The application detects malicious urls based on a trained [Character Level CNN model](https://arxiv.org/abs/1509.01626).

-It uses a third-party dataset that is a amalgamation of the following malicious URL databases:
+It uses a third-party dataset that is a amalgamation of the following malicious URL databases.

 Benign